byteGianLucas/byteGianLucas/README.md

 "Perfecta caritas foras mittit timorem"❤️

-"The first task of the day is to arrange the bed"
+"The first task of the day is to make the bed"

 Veja meu respositório de atividade!